xprov/NeuralNetwork/README.md

 3. Triangles (third output neuron).

 Here we choose to have 3 hidden layers of size 20, so the "-l" argument is "1600,20,20,20,3".
-Finally, we stop the learning once our network has obtain at least 90% accuracy on the generalization set.
+Finally, we stop the learning once our network has obtained at least 90% accuracy on the generalization set.

 ```
-./trainBPN -d ../Example/threeShapes/data/threeShapes.csv -l 1600,20,20,20,3 -a 99 -e myTrainedNN
+./trainBPN -d ../Example/threeShapes/data/threeShapes.csv -l 1600,20,20,20,3 -a 90 -e myTrainedNN
 Input file: ../Example/threeShapes/data/threeShapes.csv
 Read complete: 100000 inputs loaded